KaiFig/Unit2_project/README.md

 **Design statement**

+We will design and make a humidity and temperature measuring system for a client who has been getting sick.
+The system will be about measuring the humidity and temperature of the customers room and the outside suroundings and is constructed using the software python.
+It will take 3 weeks to make and will be evaluated according to the criteria A,B,C and D.

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.
 [^3]:“How to Connect dht11 Sensor with Arduino Uno.”
 Arduino Project Hub, https://create.arduino.cc/projecthub/pibots555/how-to-connect-dht11-sensor-with-arduino-uno-f4d239.